inside.ewu.edu

 Pre-requisites: POLI 202.

-Each of the topics chosen for this course explores in some depth the fundamental relationship between such common political phenomena as obligation, consent, freedom, law, authority, etc. The course is structured so that even when the particular topic is quite narrow, its development touches on the major nodes in the web of relationships these phenomena have with one another.
+Topics chosen for this course explore in some depth the fundamental relationship between such common political phenomena as obligation, consent, freedom, law, authority, etc. The course is structured so that even when the particular topic is quite narrow, its development touches on the major nodes in the web of relationships these phenomena have with one another.

 POLI 402.
 TOPICS IN INTERNATIONAL RELATIONS AND COMPARATIVE POLITICS.
 5 Credits.